-Applicants must hold a medical first degree, or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.
+Applicants must hold an appropriate first degree with a minimum of 2:2 honours (e.g. in Medicine, Biomedical Science, Dietetics, Human Biology) or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.

 Months of entry

-This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the cancer patient, and will be as relevant to day to day NHS hospital and general practice.
+This course aims to inform and equip the practitioner with the necessary skills to function in a modern biomedical/clinical environment specialising in caring for the cancer patient.

 Qualification and course duration